 ~2012~ Pedro Venturo Markoch gifts Jack Venturo his alambique from Peru, together they make the first bottle of Pisco and blend four bottles of CASAPALCA from the original recipe.

-Jack Venturo creates “Venturo Spirits & Wine” and begins to produce Pisco and Wine in Palmdale California.
+Jack Venturo creates “Venturo Spirits & Wine”.

 ~2020~ Jack Venturo joins the Lancaster Chamber of Commerce